 But the Reformed Faith touches on far more than these basic truths regarding God’s glory in salvation.
 The Reformed Faith is concerned with God’s glory in the church, in society, in the family, and in a life of holiness.
 The Reformed Faith has a high and God-centered view of worship.
 The Reformed Faith embraces a high view of God’s law and of His church.

-Out of this theological understanding came the great Reformed confessions and creeds – the Synod of Dordt, The Savoy Declaration, The Westminster Confession of Faith, and The Heidelberg Catechism.
+Out of this theological understanding came the great Reformed confessions and creeds – the Synod of Dordt, The Savoy Declaration, The Westminster Confession of Faith, The Heidelberg Catechism, and the 2nd London Baptist Confession of Faith (1689), which is the one that most succinctly summarizes what we believe at GBC.
 In this “Reformed” tradition are many great names of Church history: John Calvin, John Knox, John Bunyan, John Newton, Matthew Henry, George Whitefield, Jonathan Edwards, Adoniram Judson, William Carey, C.H.
 Spurgeon, A.W.
 Pink, and a host of others.
 These men held tenaciously to the Reformed Faith.
 As far as modern-day teachers, we would be in agreement with men like John Piper, John MacArthur, R.C.
 Sproul, and many others.
 We should point out however, that we hold to these truths not because Calvin, Spurgeon and these other faithful men of church history held to them, but because Jesus and the apostles so clearly taught them.

 But we also use the term “Reformed” in a second way: We are seeking to reform ourselves and the churches of our generation back to the Bible.
 The vast majority of announcements from mainline denominations concerning the reformation of the church in recent days have been to move it away from its biblical and historical roots to that which is man-centered and culturally pleasing.
 There is a reformation going on in our day.
 It is an attempt to change the nature of the church from the House of God to the House of Entertainment.
 Sinners are being coddled rather than convicted.
 They are being entertained rather than being enlightened.
 They are being led to emotional experiences rather than being equipped to do the work of the ministry.
 God’s power and majesty are things of a bygone era!